 In the early days The Archie Foundation simply provided funding to support GCBN’s important work but as the relationship between the two organisations developed the opportunity for a more formal partnership was recognised and GCBN became part of the The Archie Foundation in 2019.

-Our reach has grown considerably in recent years.
-In just the last two years we have doubled the number of children and families supported and have grown our team to ensure we can provide the services they need and deserve.
+Our reach has grown considerably in recent years – in just the last two years we have doubled the number of children and families supported in the Grampian region and have grown our team to ensure we can provide the services they need and deserve.

 We offer a wide range of services, which are carefully tailored to suit the individual needs of the child and their family.
-Every enquiry we receive is personally followed up by our highly experienced Bereavement Co-ordinator, Malcolm, who through an initial phone conversation assesses how best to support the child or young person.
+Every enquiry we receive is personally followed up by our highly experienced Bereavement Co-ordinators, who through an initial phone conversation assess how best to support the child or young person.
 This can include providing specialist books to help a child understand what the death of a loved one means and to understand their emotions.
 For some families this might be all the support they need but others may access many more of the services on offer.

-We recognise that every child is different and we believe that with appropriate support, information and guidance all children and young people will manage their grief.
+We recognise that every child is different, and we believe that with appropriate support, information and guidance all children and young people will manage their grief.

-Our team comprises a Bereavement Co-ordinator, who is the first point of contact for the majority of families we support, and two Bereavement Support Workers who are based at Royal Aberdeen Children’s Hospital and who provide immediate support for children when a family member passes away in any hospital in the Grampian region.
-These three members of staff work very closely with our volunteer responder team, who provide one-to-one support for children who have lost a loved one.
-We currently have over 40 volunteer responders working across the region.
+Our team comprises three Regional Bereavement Co-ordinators, who are the first point of contact for the majority of families we support, in Grampian, Highlands and Tayside and two Bereavement Support Workers, who are based at Royal Aberdeen Children’s Hospital and who provide immediate support for children when a family member passes away in any hospital in the Grampian region, and a Service Manager – who oversees the day to day running of our service .

-We hope that in sharing information, tips and guidance we can provide some degree of instance comfort for parents and carers who are struggling to support a child when someone they love has died.
+We hope that in sharing information, tips and guidance we can provide some degree of instant comfort for parents and carers who are struggling to support a child when someone they love has died.
 Information is categorised by the age of the child but bear in mind that all children are different in how they process and manage their grief.